sbabic/swupdate/_sources/swupdate.txt

 - the script "altbootcmd" sets the rules to start swupdate
 - in case swupdate is required, u-boot run the script "altbootcmd"

+Is it safe to change U-Boot environment ?
+Well, it is, but U-Boot must be configured correctly.
+U-Boot supports two copies of the environment to be power-off safe during a an evironment update.
+The board's configuration file must have defined CONFIG_ENV_OFFSET_REDUND or CONFIG_ENV_ADDR_REDUND.
+Check in U-Boot documentation for these constants and how to use them.

-There are further enhancement that can be optionally integrated into u-boot to make the system safer.
+There are a further enhancement that can be optionally integrated into u-boot to make the system safer.
 The most important I will suggest is to add support for boot counter in u-boot (documentation is in U-Boot docs).
 This allows U-Boot to track for attempts to